EnhancedNetwork/TOHE-Docs/Resources.md

 - `{{ModVersion}}` - Displays the current version of TOHE.
 - `{{Map}}` - Displays the Map that is going to be played.

-> From: The Enhanced Network + NotPyro404
+> From: The Enhanced Network + Compiling: NotPyro404
 </details>
 <br>
 <details>